shekhar-bhattarai/shekhar-bhattarai/README.md

 - 👋 Hi, I’m @shekhar-bhattarai
-- 👀 I’m interested in electronics system desig and hardware implementation
+- 👀 I’m interested in electronics system design and hardware implementation
 - 🌱 I’m currently learning electronics system design
 - 💞️ I’m looking to collaborate on antenna design and communication
 - 📫 How to reach me shekarbhattarai7@gmail.com